…and you could use the income

-Penny Nichols, Executive Director of SummerSongs adult songwriting camp, reminded me of just how important this can be:
+The late Penny Nichols, former Executive Director of SummerSongs adult songwriting camp, once reminded me of just how important this can be:

 “One of the main issues that comes up continuously with our adult campers is the years of therapy and healing that has to take place to undo the damage caused by bad teachers in the early years telling them not to sing or that they sing badly.
 People can learn how to sing, play, write songs, etc. but it’s much harder if a person is carrying around a lot of negative input and grief about not being allowed to express themselves as children.
 Every human has a right to self expression.
 Period.”

 Ready for Part II?

 In the second half of this article, we discuss: